Humans-Machines/styleguide/html-css/README.md

 For one it is a lot of work to define individual spacing for every element – be it with utility classes or within a BEM component.
 But also does not make a lot of sense from a conceptual point of view either.
 Think of a component, which might be displayed in various parts of a side or an app.
 The needed space around it might differ greatly and it will be quite hard to make and define these decisions on a component level.
+So we should always avoid margin on component wrapper.

 Therefore we highly recommend the use of a flow object (also referred to as [The Stack](https://every-layout.dev/layouts/stack/)).
 With this layout primitive margins are injected via their common parent.
 You can easily create per-element exceptions